dalenewman/Transformalize/README.md

 * view and page through your output in *report mode*
 * export search results (to csv, and xlsx) in *report mode*

-Although defining a report with a Transformalize arrangement can add some complexity, it still makes sense since reporting is just ETL.
+Although arranging a report in Transformalize can add some complexity, it still makes sense since reporting is just ETL.

 Here's a quick video of a Northwind report using the Elasticsearch provider we loaded earlier:

 [![NorthWind in Orchard CMS](Files/northwind-in-orchard-cms-youtube.png)](https://youtu.be/CCTvjsrUtHk "Northwind in Orchard CMS")

-The configuration for this is:
+The arrangement for this is:

 ```xml
 <cfg name="NorthWind">